Alon-Alush/alon-alush.github.io/_posts/Injection/2025-04-19-codecaves.md

 "\x52\xff\xd0";
 ```

-First, we'll go to the shellcode, and add the following instructions:
+First, we'll go to the code cave, and add the following instructions:

 ```
 pushad